 From time to time someone asks me what happens to all those lemons the manufacturers buy back from my clients.
 Or, sometimes, “Should I purchase a manufacturer buyback vehicle?”
 The answer – based on 23 years of work in the field – is a Taylor Swift-esque Never Ever Ever.

 For those unfamiliar, all 50 states have Lemon Laws which require manufacturers to buy vehicles back from customers whose cars cannot be fixed after 3 or 4 repair attempts.
 The defect must be substantial and affect the use or value – and sometimes safety – of the vehicle.
+If manufacturers fail to do this, consumers can file a lawsuit against them with the help of somewhere like these lemon law attorneys in california that specialize in such cases.
+It is similar to false advertising in that the product is not what it says on the tin, but in the case of automobiles, this can have very serious consequences.
 What sorts of things have I seen in this field?
 Vehicles with defective transmissions, faulty electrical systems, engine stalling problems and more.
 When a case is well-documented I file it up and do what I can to get the vehicle bought back.
 I have never counted but I have overseen hundreds of buybacks and thousands of cases.
 Even in the cases where the cars were not bought back they often qualified but that is another story.

 When a vehicle gets bought back by the manufacturer, it is taken in and the dealer does what they can to repair the problem.
 Most are then sent to dealer auctions where the buying dealer is told of the status of the car and usually is also told that the manufacturer will extend a warranty on the car to make up for the vehicle’s history.
 In some states the title is branded but this is only in a handful of states.
 Carfax even misses this from time to time.